BoxiHuang/EC500/README_mini_API_project.md

 Later, I use Ffmpeg to generate a video with pictures with descriptions.
 In the future, I wish i can change the fontsize of the labels within the video.

+The User Guide:

+In order to use this API I design, please download the final version of the full code.
+Within this API code file, please insert your twitter tokens(access keys) and change the directory in order to save all the pictures in the local environment.
+After saving changes, run this python code in your terminal.
+It should download pictures automatically, print the labels of the downloaded pictures as well as generating a video with labeled pictures.

 Thank you for coming here and Please let me know if i have any issue or rooms to inmprove.